 The K-1 fiancé(e)'s unmarried children under the age of 21 can be included in the petition and enter the U.S. with the fiancé(e) parent.
 Children of K-1 fiancé(e)s are designated as "K-2" visa holders.
-Generally, K-2 visa holders can adjust status and become permanent residents as long as they still qualify for the K-2 visa (meaning that they must be unmarried and under 21 at the time the adjustment application is filed), but note that this is developing law and some immigration judges have been known to grant LPR status to K-2 derivatives over 21 years of age.
-See Chapter 3.
+Generally, K-2 visa holders can adjust status and become permanent residents as long as they still qualify for the K-2 visa.
+This means that they must be unmarried and they must have been admitted to the United States on their K-2 nonimmigrant visa while still under 21 years old.
+40 See Chapter 3.

-Note: In instances, where the fiancé has a child under 21, but who is over the age of 18, the fiancé petition allows the child to immigrate.
-Whereas, if the couple marries after the child's 18th birthday, the child could not immigrate since he or she would not qualify as a stepchild.
+NOTE: A fiancé petition is very helpful in instances where the fiancé has a child under 21, but who is over the age of 18, as the fiancé petition will allow the child to immigrate.
+In comparison, if the couple marries after the child's 18th birthday, and I-130 petitions are filed, the child could not immigrate since he or she would not qualify as a stepchild.

-38 See INA § 314(d).
+35 See INA § 314(d).

-39 See 8 CFR § 214.2(k)(2).
+36 See 8 CFR § 214.2(k)(2).